-The pump station site is in FEMA-designated Special Flood Hazard Area Zone AE.
+The Churn Creek Pump Station site is in FEMA-designated Special Flood Hazard Area Zone AE.
 The base flood elevation for the site is 453.5 as stated in Section 1.6.
 CCR, Title 23, Waters, Division 1 Central Valley Flood Protection Board provides regulations promulgated by CVFPB to define criteria for structures constructed within floodways.
-The pump station would be designed to comply with CCR, Title 23, Division 1, Section 113, which requires structures within a floodplain to be securely anchored and floodproofed to at least 2 feet above the design flood elevation.
+The pump station would be designed to comply with the minimum requirements of CCR, Title 23, Division 1, Section 113, which requires structures within a floodplain to be securely anchored and floodproofed to at least 2 feet above the design flood elevation.